ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/MEANING_DEFINITION_LAYERED.md

 4. **Experiential Meaning** — felt significance (emotion, love, attachment)
 5. **Existential Meaning** — consequence under irreversibility

+Clarification:

+Experiential Meaning concerns what is felt.
+Existential Meaning concerns what is at stake.

+Experiential meaning can exist without consequence.
+Existential meaning requires consequence.

+The two often co-occur, but are not the same.

 These layers are related, but not interchangeable.

 ---